 What to Look for in a Pair of Slippers

 When choosing slippers, one of the most important factors to consider is their material.
 Generally, you should opt for natural materials over synthetics.
-Polyester and other synthetic materials aren't as breathable and can cause your feet to sweat.
+Wool and polyester materials can keep you warm in cold weather, but they aren't as breathable and can cause your feet to sweat.
+Sheepskin or shearling is great for providing warmth while preventing your feet from overheating.

 Backs vs. no backs